seatable/seatable-plugin-table-relationship/README.md

 # SeaTable Plugin Table Relationship

-**Table Relationship** is a SeaTable Server plugin, to visualize which tables are linked to each other via which columns in a base.
+**Table Relationship** is a SeaTable Server plugin that visualizes how tables are linked to each other through specific columns within a base.

+This visualization helps users easily understand the structure and connections within their data, facilitating more efficient data management.
+By clearly displaying relationships, it also aids in identifying potential data inconsistencies and optimizing database design.

 ![Screenshot of Table Relationship](./table_relationship.png)